St Aidan's Anglican Girls' School: Tradition

 St Aidan's was opened, in Corinda, on 4 February 1929, by Henry Frewen Le Fanu.
 Sister Elisabeth was Sister-in-Charge, Mrs Christine Hartland was Headmistress, and Canon W. E. C. Barrett was Chaplain; the house Barrett was named after his daughter Helen (1921–2019).

 The initial enrolment, comprising kindergarten, first, third and fourth forms was 17, including one boy.
 This had risen to 42 by the end of the year, when Miss Sutton had joined the staff with students from her small school at Sherwood.
 Boys were admitted into SSA schools so that they could have an Anglican education before attending nearby Anglican Church Grammar School.

 The depression years affected most church schools negatively but St Aidan's had 65 students by 1930 and 134 by 1934.

-St Aidan's is said to have thrived under the inaugural Headmistress, Mrs Hartland.
-As Mrs Hartland said in later years, "the school and I grew together".
-She demanded uncompromising standards of behaviour and her sayings, "Use your initiative gels" and "A pennyworth of common sense is worth more than a pound of brain", became legendary.

 The Sisters were fifty years ahead of time when they appointed a married woman to the position of Headmistress: at the time, State School teachers were forced to resign as soon as they married.

 In 1948 the first Sister-in-Charge, Sister Lois, heralded the beginning of a 32-year period of St Aidan's having Sisters-in-Charge.
 For the previous 19 years the Sisters had always come out from the Community House to teach Divinity and to prepare students for confirmation.
 Overall the sisters' views of education were farsighted and progressive and they deplored any view which denigrated the value of education for girls.
 In Sister Lois' 1951 report, she stated "Girls must be equally educated as, at the very least, they will need trained, well-informed and keen minds to be capable mothers."

 Sister Moira stressed the importance of parental involvement in student spiritual practices.
 Under her guidance, support for the Arts had grown, essential Senior School building works were under construction and Science subjects had received a much-needed boost.